 - To keep your dog healthy as you travel, bring along a supply of his regular food.
-We recommend Purina® Pro Plan®, as they offer both dry and wet food options that are carefully formulated to ensure not only nutrition, but taste for everyday excellence.
 Don’t forget bottled water and be sure to bring any medications he needs.

 - Be prepared for an emergency.
 Find the number of the nearest 24-hour veterinary emergency hospital and program it into your cell phone, along with the office and emergency number for your regular veterinarian (in case the veterinarians need to speak with each other).
 That way, if there’s a situation where your dog needs medical attention, you are prepared with the necessary information on hand.

 A crate is an excellent way to keep your dog safe in the car and is required for airline travel.
 It can also keep your pet from getting into trouble in a hotel or at your host’s home.
 Crates are available from most pet supply stores.
 Look for these features when purchasing:

 - Large enough to allow the dog to stand, turn, and lie down.

 - Strong, with handles and grips, and free of interior protrusions.

 - Ventilation on opposing sides, with exterior rims or knobs to prevent blocked airflow.